Advaith-Kannan/Spatial-Transcriptomics-Using-SPIRAL/README.md

 # README

-## Spatial Transcriptomics Clustering Assignment
+## Spatial Transcriptomics Using SPIRAL

-This repository contains the implementation of clustering methods for spatial transcriptomics (SRT) datasets, including SPIRAL, a novel algorithm for efficient spatial domain identification.
+This repository contains the implementation of SPIRAL for spatial transcriptomics (SRT) datasets.
+SPIRAL is a novel algorithm for efficient spatial domain identification.
 The code is designed to process and analyze two datasets: MERFISH and OSMFISH.

 ### **Datasets**